Learning Outcomes

 While the investigation process mirrors that undertaken for the buyer, the focus is explicitly on protecting the lender's security interest.
 The solicitor must verify:

-- Valuation Assumptions: Checking that any assumptions made by the lender's valuer about the property's title (e.g., tenure, rights, boundaries) are correct.
+- Valuation and Assumptions: Checking that any assumptions made by the lender's valuer about the property's title (e.g., tenure, rights, boundaries) are correct.
+If the valuer assumed, for example, adopted roads or unrestricted vehicular access, verify and report any discrepancy.

-- Specific Lender Requirements: Satisfying any particular requirements detailed in Part 2 of the Handbook (e.g., regarding flying freeholds, lease lengths, or properties near potential hazards).
+- Specific Lender Requirements: Satisfy any Part 2 requirements (e.g., lenders’ approaches to flying freeholds, lease length thresholds, ground rent provisions, properties near potential hazards, or particular indemnity policies).

 Worked Example 1.1